-The start of meteorological spring is brought in with a level of anticipation and an itch to make a start on our March bonsai jobs.
+The start of meteorological Spring arrives with a level of anticipation and an itch to make a start on our March bonsai jobs.

-I must admit; March is my favourite month for several reasons.
-But the anticipation of the growing season, the warmer weather and seeing the signs of life make this month special.
-March is like a jack-in-the-box, loaded with coiled up optimism and its ready to go at any minute.
+I must admit that March is my favourite month for several reasons – the anticipation of the growing season, the warmer weather and seeing the signs of life make this month special.
+March is like a jack-in-the-box, loaded with coiled up optimism and it’s ready to go at any minute.

-However, it can still be quite cold at the beginning of March and we must resist some of the urge due to the risk of frosts.
-But, there are things that we can do to prepare for the gluttony of green-fingered work ahead.
+It can still be quite cold at the beginning of March and we must resist some of the urge due to the risk of frosts.
+Still, there are things that we can do to prepare for the glut of green-fingered work that lies ahead.

 So, here’s our list of bonsai jobs that you can be getting on with this month.

 Check your deciduous trees for signs of bud swell, as this will be an indicator for repotting for many species.
 You will need to check your trees regularly if you want to to time your repotting correctly.

 This will be an ongoing job throughout March and April, and the trees themselves will decide when they are ready.